 1. Growing Your Search Engine Prowess

 We list this as number one, but writing for the search engines alone probably shouldn’t be your number one goal.
-Your goal should be to focus on your readers.
+Your Content Marketing Goals should be to focus on your readers.
 When your readers find something you write valuable, then this value will translate to the search engines.

 Think about it, search engines are going to be on the lookout for content that’s valuable to their users, who are real people.
 Appeal to real people and you appeal to the search engines.